Trademark case

 Ports contribute to economic growth in Denmark.

-The ports kept Denmark going during the Covid-19 crisis and will also help bring Denmark out of the crisis.
-Looking at the share of total imports in Denmark, imports via sea - and thus via Danish ports - account for 76.7 percent.
+The ports kept Denmark going during the Covid-19 crisis and will also help get Denmark out of the crisis.
+If you look at the share of total imports in Denmark, imports via sea – and therefore via Danish ports – account for 76.7 percent.

-Despite the fact that Danish ports are small in a European and international context, they Danish Ports were No. 6 on the World Economic Forum's list of the most efficient ports in the world in both 2018 and 2019.
+Despite the fact that Danish ports are small in a European and international context, they were Danish Ports ranked 6th on the World Economic Forum's list of the most efficient ports in the world in both 2018 and 2019.